TwoFloorLoft/Portfolio/README.md

 # Portfolio

-This portfolio is fully has been built and styled with vanilla/custom HTML, CSS and some JavaScript and features my Wed Development and projects.
+This portfolio is fully has been built and styled with vanilla/custom HTML, CSS and some JavaScript and features my info and Wed Development projects.